airpair/making-a-dashboard-with-keen-io-sendgrid-events/post.md

 ![sendgrid dashboard](https://d262ilb51hltx0.cloudfront.net/max/800/1*RG5ixWZhndpGG3izwBSQfg.png)

 - In the same "Show Disabled Apps" page, enable the app "Event Notification".
 Scroll up, click on "Show Enabled Apps", hover over the "Event Notification" app you just enabled and click on the "Settings" options for it.
-To save all of you revents, you need to set the HTTP Post URL field to the Keen IO URL.
+To save all of your events, you need to set the HTTP Post URL field to the Keen IO URL.
 Use the URL below, but change the variables KEEN_PROJECT_ID and API_WRITE_KEY with the information you copied earlier from Keen IO:

 ```sh
 https://api.keen.io/3.0/projects/KEEN_PROJECT_ID/partners/sendgrid/versions/v3?api_key=API_WRITE_KEY